-pSTAT takes as its usual input the events list (EVL) files generated in Fetchan.
-Equivalent data in pCLAMP Software are written to the Results window Events sheet, so this sheet should be selected in order to access analyses and graph options of the sort found in pSTAT.
+pSTAT software takes as its usual input the events list (.evl) files generated in Fetchan software.
+Equivalent data in the Clampfit Software are written to the Results window Events sheet, so this sheet should be selected in order to access analyses and graph options of the sort found in pSTAT software.